oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 ```
  kubectl create -f voyager-tls-console.yaml
 ```
-### 4. Access WebLogic console using https port
+### 4. Access the WebLogic Server Administration Console using https port
-In a web browser type 'https://${HOSTNAME}:30443/console' in the address bar to access the console.
+In a web browser type 'https://${HOSTNAME}:30443/console' in the address bar to access the WebLogic Server Administration Console.

 ## Uninstall the Voyager Operator
 After removing all the Voyager Ingress resources, uninstall the Voyager operator: